nog3/Policy/Procedure/Causes.md

   * Quorum at a meeting.
   * Adequate public notice.
   * Minutes accessible to the whole group.
-2. Five days notice to cause members for financial meeting items
+2. Five days notice to all HSBNE members for financial meeting items.

 ### Causes are not Silos